Safety and Travel Insurance Advice for Visitors to Australia

 - United Kingdom Embassy in Canberra: +61 (0)2 6270 6666

-Vaccinations.
-While there are no vaccinations that are required prior to entering Australia, the CDC recommends that all travelers, regardless of destination, be up to date on influenza, MMR (measles, mumps rubella), tetanus-diphtheria, chicken pox, polio and hepatitis B. The one exception is travelers who have been in a yellow fever danger zone within the 6 days leading up to their arrival in Australia, in which case a certificate showing proof of vaccination is required.
+While there are no vaccinations that are required prior to entering the country, the CDC recommends that all travelers, regardless of destination, be up to date on influenza, MMR (measles, mumps rubella), tetanus-diphtheria, chickenpox, polio and hepatitis B. The one exception is travelers who have been in a yellow fever danger zone within the 6 days leading up to their arrival in Australia, in which case a certificate showing proof of vaccination is required.

-Medications and pharmacies.
-When packing your prescriptions for your time abroad in Australia, leave all medication in its original, labeled container.
-Because some pharmacists in Australia only accept prescriptions written by in-country doctors, try to bring enough to cover your entire trip.
-If your stay in Australia will outlast your medication, however, bring a prescription and note from your doctor containing the generic name of the drug and an explanation of the medication’s necessity.
-Also, be aware that some drugs traditionally found over-the-counter in other countries, (such as the oral contraceptive pill, asthma medication and all antibiotics) may require a prescription in Australia.
-Because of this, it is a good idea to pack yourself a first-aid kit containing basic necessities.
+When packing your prescriptions for your time abroad, leave all medication in its original, labeled container.
+Because some pharmacists in the country only accept prescriptions for pre-existing medical conditions written by in-country doctors, try to bring enough to cover your entire trip.
+If your stay will outlast your medication, however, bring a prescription and note from your doctor containing the generic name of the drug and an explanation of the medication’s necessity.
+Also, be aware that some drugs traditionally found over-the-counter in other countries, (such as the oral contraceptive pill, asthma medication, all antibiotics, and medicine for pre-existing medical conditions) may require a prescription in Australia.
+Because of this, it is a good idea to pack yourself a first-aid kit containing necessities.

 Disease risk.
-Insect repellant containing at least 20% DEET will be your most important form of protection against illness when traveling in Australia.
+Insect repellent containing at least 20% DEET will be your most important form of protection against illness during domestic trips.
 Mosquitos are especially abundant in the Northern Territory and Western Australia during the wet season and can carry Murray Valley encephalitis, Ross River virus infections, and Dengue Fever.
 Tick Typhus can be carried by ticks, and the best prevention is a quick removal by putting vaseline on the tick.

-The risk of contracting Leptospirosis runs throughout Australia, and occurs when one is exposed to water contaminated by the urine of infected animals.
-Tourists, expatriates and retirees can protect themselves by avoiding flood waters and covering cuts during outdoor activities.
-Symptoms are generally limited to fever, chills, headache, muscle aches, pink eye, photophobia and rash, but there have been a small number of cases complicated by meningitis, kidney failure, liver failure or hemorrhage.
+The risk of contracting Leptospirosis runs throughout the country and occurs when one is exposed to water contaminated by the urine of infected animals.
+Tourists, expatriates, and retirees can protect themselves by avoiding floodwaters and covering cuts during outdoor activities.
+Symptoms are generally limited to fever, chills, headache, muscle aches, pink eye, photophobia, and rash, but there have been a small number of cases complicated by meningitis, kidney failure, liver failure or hemorrhage.

-Giardiasis is another waterborne disease widespread throughout Australia and is contracted by drinking unsafe water.
-Take care not to swallow water during aquatic activities and always use a filter, iodine, or boiling hot temperatures to treat water not acquired from the tap.
+Giardiasis is another waterborne disease widespread throughout the country and is contracted by drinking unsafe water.
+Take care not to swallow water during aquatic activities and always use a filter, iodine, or boiling temperatures to treat water not acquired from the tap.
 The tap water is universally safe across Australia.

 Australian Travel Warnings and Updates